Apress/pro-angular-5ed/typos.md

 > This chapter uses the Primer project created in Chapter **3**.

 (Thanks to Piyapan Weesapen for reporting this problem)

 ---

+On page 80, the caption for Listing 4-10 should be:

+> Creating ***and*** Populating an Array in the main.ts File in the src Folder

+(Thanks to Nick Pavlou for reporting this problem)

+---